aditya2001/java-interview-questions/README.md

 3. Set Map also doesn’t stores the elements in an order, however few of its classes does the same.
 4. Classes in Maps HashMap, TreeMap, WeakHashMap, LinkedHashMap, IdentityHashMap etc.

-## Q. What is the difference between HashSet and HashMap?
+## 18. What is the difference between HashSet and HashMap?

 **HashSet**:-